|The nomination period for the 2014 Mentor Award is now open.

 Nominations may be made by any member of ASH, based on either having been mentored by the nominee or by personal observation of mentoring provided to others by the nominee.
 Nominators may be mentees of the nominee or colleagues who have personal knowledge of the nominee's mentoring efforts.

-The ASH Mentor Award Study Section, which reviews nomination packages, includes, but is not limited to, two members from the ASH Trainee Council, one member from the ASH Educational Affairs Committee, two member from the ASH Awards Committee, one member from the ASH Committee on Practice, and two members from the ASH Committee on Training Programs.
+The ASH Mentor Award Study Section, which reviews nomination packages, includes, but is not limited to one chair and one member from each of the following committees; the ASH Awards Committee, the ASH International Members Committee, the ASH Committee on Practice, the ASH Committee on Promoting Diversity the ASH Committee on Training Programs, and the ASH Trainee Council.

 Nomination packages will be forwarded to the Mentor Award Study Section for review.
 Nomination packages are reviewed and scored by the members of the Study Section on a mentoring score card.
 Several members of the Study Section review each nomination package.